What are some best practices for securing my AWS account and its resources?

 Activate MFA

 For increased security, it's a best practice to configure MFA to help protect your AWS resources.
-You can activate a virtual MFA for IAM users and the AWS account root user.
-Activating MFA for the root user affects only the root user credentials.
+You can activate a virtual MFA for IAM users and the AWS root user account.
+When you activate MFA for the root user, only the root user credentials are affected.
 IAM users in the account are distinct identities with their own credentials, and each identity has its own MFA configuration.

 Root user account credentials (the root password or root access keys) grant unlimited access to your account and its resources.
 It's a best practice to both secure and minimize root user access to your account.

-Consider the following strategies to limit root user access to your account:
+To limit root user access to your account, use the following strategies:

 - Eliminate the use of root access keys.
-Instead, rotate them to IAM access keys, and then remove unused access keys.
+For more information, see Securing access keys.

 - Use an MFA device for the root user of your account.

-- Be sure that the IAM users have the most restrictive policies possible, with only enough permissions to allow them to complete their intended tasks (least privilege).
+- Verify that the IAM users have the most restrictive policies possible, with only enough permissions to allow them to complete their intended tasks.
+For more information, see Apply least-privilege permissions.

-- Use AWS IAM Access Analyzer to analyze your existing permissions.
+- Analyze your existing permissions with AWS IAM Access Analyzer.
 For more information, see IAM Access Analyzer makes it easier to implement least privilege permissions by generating IAM policies based on access activity.

 - Create different IAM users for each set of tasks.

-- When associating multiple policies with the same IAM user, keep in mind that the least restrictive policy takes precedence.
+- When you associate multiple policies with the same IAM user, note that the least restrictive policy takes precedence.

 - Frequently audit your IAM users and their permissions, and find unused credentials.

-- If your IAM user needs access to the console, you can set up a password to allow console access while limiting the user's permissions.
+- If your IAM user must access the console, then set up a password to allow console access and limit the user's permissions.

 - Set up individual MFA devices for each IAM user who has access to the console.

-You can use the visual editor in the IAM console to help you define secure policies.
-For examples of common business use cases and the policies you might use to address them, see Business use cases for IAM.
+To help you define secure policies, use the visual editor in the IAM console.
+For examples of common business use cases and the policies that you might use to address them, see Business use cases for IAM.

 Create Amazon EBS snapshots, Amazon RDS snapshots, and Amazon S3 object versions

-To create a point-in-time snapshot of an EBS volume, see Create Amazon EBS snapshots.
+To create a point-in-time snapshot of an Amazon Elastic Block Store (Amazon EBS) volume, see Create Amazon EBS snapshots.

-To activate Amazon RDS automated snapshots and set the backup retention period, see Activating automated backups.
+To activate Amazon Relational Database Service (Amazon RDS) automated snapshots and set the backup retention period, see Activating automated backups.

-To create a standard S3 bucket for backup and archive, see Creating standard S3 buckets for backup and archive.
+To create a standard Amazon Simple Storage Service (Amazon S3) bucket for backup and archive, see Creating standard S3 buckets for backup and archive.
 To create S3 bucket versioning, see Using versioning in S3 buckets.

-To create an AWS Backup plan using the console, see Create a scheduled backup.
-To create an AWS Backup plan using AWS Command Line Interface (AWS CLI), see How can I use the AWS CLI to create an AWS Backup plan or run an on-demand job?
+To create an AWS Backup plan with the console, see Create a scheduled backup.
+To create an AWS Backup plan with AWS Command Line Interface (AWS CLI), see How can I use the AWS CLI to create an AWS Backup plan or run an on-demand job?

 Use AWS Git projects to protect against unauthorized use

-- Use AWS Step Functions and AWS Lambda to generate Amazon CloudWatch Events from AWS Health or by AWS Trusted Advisor.
-If there's evidence that your access keys are exposed, the projects can help you to automatically detect, log, and mitigate the event.
+- To generate Amazon CloudWatch Events from AWS Health or by AWS Trusted Advisor, use AWS Step Functions and AWS Lambda.
+If there's evidence that your access keys are exposed, then the projects help you automatically detect, log, and mitigate the event.
+For more information, see AWS Health tools and Trusted Advisor tools on the GitHub website.

 Monitor your account and its resources

 It's a best practice to actively monitor your account and its resources to detect any unusual activity or access to your account.
-Consider one or more of the following solutions:
+Implement one or more of the following solutions:

-- Create a billing alarm to monitor your estimated AWS charges to receive automated notifications when your bill exceeds thresholds you define.
+- To receive automated notifications when your bill exceeds thresholds you define, create a billing alarm to monitor your estimated AWS charges.
 For more information, see Amazon CloudWatch FAQs.

-- Create a trail for your AWS account to track what credentials are used to initiate particular API calls and when they're used.
-Doing so can help you to determine if the usage was accidental or unauthorized.
-You can then take the appropriate steps to mitigate the situation.
+- To track what credentials are used to initiate particular API calls and when they're used, create a trail for your AWS account.
+If you track credentials use, then you can determine if the usage was accidental or unauthorized and take the appropriate steps to mitigate the situation.
 For more information, see Security best practices in AWS CloudTrail.

 - Use CloudTrail and CloudWatch in conjunction to monitor access key usage and receive alerts for unusual API calls.